matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	- The area underneath the main line is 0.5, which indicates a crappy classifier.
 	The area under the curve of the ROC curve is referred to as **AUC**.
 	This does have one problem!
-		If the data is highly unbalanced, the
+		If the data is highly unbalanced, AUC tends to have inflated values.
+Keep in mind that FPR carries the true negatives that may be unbalanced in the data.